expede/varsig/README.md

 # Abstract

+> [!abstract]
-Varsig is a [multiformat][Multiformats] for describing signatures over IPLD data and raw bytes in a way that preserves information about the payload and canonicalization information.
+> Varsig is a [multiformat][Multiformats] for describing signatures over IPLD data and raw bytes in a way that preserves information about the payload and canonicalization information.

 # Introduction